 It’s important to Y2Y to protect both the people we love and Idaho’s wildlife, an integral piece of the state’s economy and cultural identity.

 “This is an opportunity to make Idaho’s roads safer not only for drivers but wildlife, too, all while preserving our state’s economic and cultural heritage.
 Let’s make our roads safer, together.”— Kim Trotter, U.S. Program Director

-We are working with local partners to identify:
+We continue to work with local partners to identify: